alfonsof/terraform-aws-examples/code/12-if-statements-example/README.md

 This folder contains a If-Statements and If-Else-Statements example of a Terraform file (https://www.terraform.io/).

-It shows how to use a simple If-Statement funcionality using an "enable_autoscaling" variable in the module in order to execute or not the resources:
+It shows how to use a:

+1) simple If-Statement funcionality using an "enable_autoscaling" variable in the module in order to execute or not the resources:

 * resource "aws_autoscaling_schedule" "scale_out_during_business_hours"
 * resource "aws_autoscaling_schedule" "scale_in_at_night"